cfe-lab/MiCall/micall/tests/microtest/README.md

   low-quality reads in codon 7, 3 reads with partial deletions in codon 8, 4 reads with insertions after codon 9,
   4 reads with a deletion in codon 10, followed by 6 clean codons.
-  There are also 10 reads that map beyond V3LOOP to demonstrate the G2P overlap counts.
-(Soft clipping and insertions are not being displayed yet with G2P alignment.)
+  There are also 10 clean reads that trigger the amplicon detector.
 * 2120A-PR - 29 codons with no coverage, clean codons from 30-46, then 1 read
   with stop codons in codons 47-49, 2 low-quality reads in codons 50-52, 3
   reads with partial deletions in codons 53 and 54, 4 reads with insertions after codon 56, 3 soft clipped reads in codons 59-64, 1 read with a deletion in codons 65-67, followed by 18 clean codons with only 10 reads covering them.
-  There are also 10 reads in RT to create an amplicon contig that the mapping can start with.
+  There are also 10 reads that trigger the amplicon detector.
 * 2130A-HCV - full coverage of the whole genome portion of NS5b, with a couple of mutations.
 See the `make_sample.py` script for details.
 * 2130AMIDI-MidHCV - full coverage of the MIDI portion of NS5b, with a couple